pantharshit007/Js-mini-Projects/typing_speed/README.md

 Welcome to the Typing Game, a simple web-based game designed to enhance your typing skills in an engaging way.
 Its a mini project to imporove you basic Web D skills.

+Click on the [codepen](https://codepen.io/pantharshit007/full/YzgxxNq) to open the typing game.

 ## Overview

 The Typing Game is a project focused on providing an interactive and enjoyable platform to practice typing.
 Whether you're a beginner looking to improve your typing speed or an experienced typist aiming for perfection, this game is tailored for all skill levels.